shubharthaksangharsha/apsara-universal-widget/mcp/src/readme.md

 - Enhanced System Prompt: Added all new tools to capabilities
   - File operations, web automation tools shown in available tools
   - Clear workflow examples for "read and email" use cases
-  - Better tool descriptions for Gemini API
+  - Better tool descriptions for Gemini
 - Improved Tool Descriptions: Crystal-clear instructions
   - All tools include detailed parameter descriptions
   - Safety warnings for destructive operations (delete)